-Lemington Riverside Primary School recognises that Looked After Children are particularly vulnerable to exclusions.
+Lemington Riverside Primary School recognises that Children in Care are particularly vulnerable to exclusions.

-Where a LAC is at risk of exclusion the school will try every practicable means to maintain the child in school.
+Where a CiC is at risk of exclusion the school will try every practicable means to maintain the child in school.
 A multi-professional meeting will be arranged, bringing together all those involved with the young person to discuss strategies to minimise the risk of exclusion.

-The child or young person's Personal Education Plan will reflect strategies to support the child and where relevant those employed in the Pastoral Support Plan.
+The child's Personal Education Plan will reflect strategies to support the child and where relevant those employed in the Pastoral Support Plan.
 All relevant measures and resources will be considered to provide support and provide alternative educational packages to prevent an exclusion from happening.